-They went 10-7 under new head coach DeMeco Ryans and captured several accolades along the way.
+They cruised to a 10-7 record under new head coach DeMeco Ryans and captured several accolades along the way.
 They won the AFC South and won a playoff game for the first time since the 2019 season.
 Rookie quarterback C.J.
 Stroud won PFWA’s Offensive Rookie of the Year, rookie edge rusher Will Anderson won PFWA’s Defensive Rookie of the Year, and even Ryans took home hardware with PFWA’s Coach of the Year.

 With a revamped team effort that led to dramatic improvements compared to both the 2021 and 2022 Texans, it’s worth examining who created that impact this past season and what their future projects moving forward.

 Bobby Slowik came to Houston as a relatively unknown commodity in 2023 to serve as offensive coordinator for new head coach DeMeco Ryans.

 Slowik had spent the previous six years with Ryans in San Francisco under head coach Kyle Shanahan.
 He worked his way up from defensive quality control coach to offensive assistant and finally the passing game coordinator.
 Prior to the 49ers, Slowik had a stint with Washington alongside Sean McVay and Shanahan with a brief job at Pro Football Focus in between.